a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/01. Syntax, Functions and Statements/README.txt

 The input comes as a single number argument.
 The output is a series of lines printed on the console, forming a rectangle of variable size.

+09. Aggregate Elements
+Write a program that performs different operations on an array of elements.
+Implement the following operations:
+	- Sum(ai) - calculates the sum all elements from the input array
+	- Sum(1/ai) - calculates the sum of the inverse values (1/ai) of all elements from the array
+	- Concat(ai) - concatenates the string representations of all elements from the array